 The following list of things can increase the risk of developing reflux and/or make reflux worse.

 A hiatus hernia is when the upper part of the stomach slides up through the gap in the diaphragm into the chest cavity.
 The diaphragm is the muscle that separates the chest from the stomach.
 Normally, the gap is only wide enough to allow the oesophagus through it.

-The lower oesophageal sphincter is known to be relaxed by cigarette smoking and alcohol consumption, making reflux worse.
+The lower oesophageal sphincter is known to be relaxed by smoking and alcohol consumption, making reflux worse.

 Overeating or eating just before going to bed can worsen reflux symptoms.

 Also, digesting large fatty meals can leave the stomach with an excess of acid, increasing the risk of acid refluxing into the oesophagus.

 Food and drinks that can cause or aggravate reflux

 Some foods and drinks tend to worsen reflux symptoms by increasing the amount of acid in the stomach or helping relax the lower oesophageal sphincter.
 They may include: